jones139/hdms/README.md

 document - this is useful for future updates so the author can obtain all the data used to produce the original document.

+The live version of the system is running at (http://catcotegb.co.uk/hdms).

 The software is quite general so may be of use to other small and medium size organisations who wish to manage their documentation in a systematic way.
+There is a demonstration version of the system available at http://catcotegb.co.uk/hdms_demo - login as 'user1' with password 'test').

 ## HDMS Features
 * Uses the [CakePHP](http://www.cakephp.org/) framework so it should be easy